cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 * Install SSH Server
 * Import SSH key
 * No snaps are necessary

 Then stop the VM
 Delete the USB drive so the bootloader will not stop for a prompt.
 Start the VM, noting the IP Address printed after login Delete the contents of /etc/machine-id but dont delete the file.

+Stop using the VM display other than getting the ip.

+# Create a base kubernetes VM:
 On your host, copy the mount script:
 `cat vm-prep/pbcopy.txt | pbcopy`
 ssh to the ip of your VM  using your favorite terminal.